Explore the many resources to help you pay for your education

 - File a Free Application for Federal Student Aid (FAFSA) online at Free Application for Federal Student Aid (FAFSA) If you prefer to receive a paper application, contact the Prescott College Financial Aid Office.
 Be sure to include Prescott College's school code, 013659

-- Anticipate that the FAFSA will be processed within two two three weeks.
+- Anticipate that the FAFSA will be processed within 48 hours.
 You will receive an automated e-mail reply to confirm it has been received.

 - Once your application has been processed, you will receive an e-mail with a link to your Student Aid Report (SAR).
 Review the SAR to ensure all information is correct.
 Prescott College will also receive this information and begin determining eligibility for all forms of financial aid.